mlflow/mlflow/docs/source/llms/openai/index.rst

 - **Financial Analysis and Forecasting**: Leverage NLP models to analyze financial reports, market trends, and news articles, providing deeper insights and predictions for investment strategies and economic forecasting.

-With MLflow's integration, these applications not only benefit from the linguistic prowess of OpenAI's models but also gain from streamlined tracking, version control, and deployment processes.
+With MLflow's integration, these applications not only benefit from the linguistic prowess of OpenAI's models but also gain from streamlined `tracking <../../tracking.html>`_, `version control <../../model-registry.html>`_, and `deployment <../../deployment/index.html>`_ processes.
 This synergy empowers developers and businesses to build sophisticated, AI-driven solutions that address complex challenges and create new opportunities in various industries.

 Deployment Made Easy